Updated 2019-09-15 10:24 GMT.

 Earth Notes: On Visualisation and Modelling Tools for Renewables

-Understand and explain renewables availabilty and generation numbers visually...
+Understand and model renewables availabilty and generation numbers...

 Sometimes a table of numbers or elegant prose doesn't get the message across.
 A graph or a chart can get straight into the brain.
 Renewable energy is not exempt from this truth!

 For example, I've being trying to understand how the carbon intensity of